stimutak/loopsleuth/STARTUP_MESSAGE.md

 # LoopSleuth Startup Message

+## Handoff Note (2024-06)
+- The codebase is ready for handoff or onboarding.
+All per-clip and batch tag editing is robust and consistent.
+See README.md and TODO.md for the latest state and next steps.

 ## Project State (2024-06)
 - **Web UI** is the primary interface (FastAPI + Jinja2).
 - **Tag system is normalized** (tags/clip_tags tables), and tag editing via the web UI is working for single clips.
 Batch tag autocomplete is now implemented in the batch action bar.